-(2) Within 18 months after July 18, 1995, the commission shall adopt rules:

-(a) Establishing a risk protocol for conducting risk assessments.
-The risk protocol shall:

-(A) Require consideration of existing and reasonably likely future human exposures and significant adverse effects to ecological receptor health and viability, both in a baseline risk assessment and in an assessment of residual risk after a remedial action;

-(B) Require risk assessments to include reasonable estimates of plausible upper-bound exposures that neither grossly underestimate nor grossly overestimate risks;

-(C) Require risk assessments to consider, to the extent practicable, the range of probabilities of risks actually occurring, the range of size of the populations likely to be exposed to the risk, current and reasonably likely future land uses, and quantitative and qualitative descriptions of uncertainties;

-(D) Identify appropriate sources of toxicity information;

-(E) Define the use of probabilistic modeling;

-(F) Identify criteria for the selection and application of fate and transport models;

-(G) Define the use of high-end and central-tendency exposure cases and assumptions;

-(H) Define the use of population risk estimates in addition to individual risk estimates;

-(I) To the extent deemed appropriate and feasible by the commission considering available scientific information, define appropriate approaches for addressing cumulative risks posed by multiple contaminants or multiple exposure pathways, including how the acceptable risk levels set forth in subsection (1)(b)(A) of this section shall be applied in relation to cumulative risks; and

-(J) Establish appropriate sampling approaches and data quality requirements.

-(b) Defining hot spots of contamination.
-The definition of hot spots shall include:

-(A) Hazardous substances that are present in high concentrations, are highly mobile or cannot be reliably contained, and that would present a risk to human health or the environment exceeding the acceptable risk level if exposure occurs.
+- (2) The commission shall adopt rules: - (a) Establishing a risk protocol for conducting risk assessments.
+The risk protocol shall: - (A) Require consideration of existing and reasonably likely future human exposures and significant adverse effects to ecological receptor health and viability, both in a baseline risk assessment and in an assessment of residual risk after a remedial action; - (B) Require risk assessments to include reasonable estimates of plausible upperbound exposures that neither grossly underestimate nor grossly overestimate risks; - (C) Require risk assessments to consider, to the extent practicable, the range of probabilities of risks actually occurring, the range of size of the populations likely to be exposed to the risk, current and reasonably likely future land uses, and quantitative and qualitative descriptions of uncertainties; - (D) Identify appropriate sources o toxicity information; - (E) Define the use of probabilistic modeling; - (F) Identify criteria for the selection and application of fate and transport models; - (G) Define the use of high-end and central-tendency exposure cases and assumptions; - (H) Define the use of population risk estimates in addition to individual risk estimates: - (I) To the extent deemed appropriate and feasible by the commission considering available scientific information, define appropriate approaches for addressing cumulative risks posed by multiple contaminants or multiple exposure pathways, including how the acceptable risk levels set forth in subsection (1)(b)(A) of this section shall be applied in relation to cumulative risks; and - (J) Establish appropriate sampling approaches and data quality requirements. - (b) Defining hot spots of contamination.
+The definition of hot spots shall include: - (A) Hazardous substances that are present in high concentrations, are highly mobile or cannot be reliably contained, and that would present a risk to human health or the environment exceeding the acceptable risk level if exposure occurs. - (B) Concentrations of hazardous substances in ground water or surface water that have a significant adverse effect on ex-